-- Students utilizing this program should plan on registering well in advance of the start of the semester to insure that their contract is in place. - Students must have the appropriate forms and a fully executed contract at time of registration. - The program may cover tuition and selected fees.
-The cost to complete the program of study may not be fully covered and students should be aware of program limitations.
+- Students utilizing this program should plan on registering well in advance to the start of the semester to insure that their contract is in place. - Students must have the appropriate forms and a fully executed contract at time of registration. - Students should be aware of program limitations as some costs might not be covered.